Ghosts of Mars poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Ballard decides to free prisoner Desolation Williams from his cell to help them survive after the possessed miners launch their first major attack on the jail, forcing an alliance between cop and criminal., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The team's train escape attempt fails catastrophically when possessed miners destroy it, revealing the spirits' intelligence and coordination.
+Notably, this crucial beat The team's train escape attempt fails catastrophically when possessed miners destroy it, revealing the spirits' intelligence and coordination.
 The group realizes they're truly trapped with no way off the planet, raising the stakes significantly., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 Ballard and Desolation realize they must use explosives to destroy the Martian excavation site and the ancient doorway, which is the source of the possessing spirits.
 This synthesis combines her police tactical training with his criminal resourcefulness., demonstrating the transformation achieved throughout the journey.